Written by

 Cognitive-behavioral therapy is an evidence-based psychotherapy method that focuses on the impact of thoughts, emotions, and behaviors on one another, both within the individual (that's you) and between individuals (like in your relationship).

-It avoids hierarchical relationships, builds on partnership between the psychologist and the client, where both parties are equal, and both put in their work in the process.
-This therapeutic system has started to play a major role in couples therapy practice in recent years, as behind dysfunctional relational interactions we often find cognitive distortions (“My partner never appreciates any of my efforts”) and relationship beliefs (“Jealousy means they really love me”).
-These patterns can all be changed by adopting cognitive therapy ways of thinking.
+It avoids hierarchical relationships and builds a partnership between the psychologist and the client.
+Here, both of you are equals, and both of you put your own work into the process.
+In recent years, this therapeutic approach has also played a big role in couples therapy, as behind dysfunctional relationship interactions we often find cognitive distortions ("My partner never appreciates any of my efforts") and relationship beliefs ("They are jealous, so they must really love me").
+All of these patterns can be changed by learning the cognitive therapy mindset.

 What does this mean in practice?

 Our thoughts create feelings.
-These feelings determine how we behave, and then our behavior generates new thoughts and feelings in us.
-However, in many cases, these thoughts go astray, completely avoiding reality — they are dysfunctional, they do not serve us and risk our mental well-being.
-As a result of dysfunctional thoughts, we produce maladaptive (ineffective, poorly adaptive) behavior patterns, leading certain areas of our life — like our sex life, relationships, and self-reflection — to take a negative turn.
+These feelings determine how we behave, and then our behavior generates thoughts and feelings in us all over again.
+However, in many cases, these thoughts go astray and completely miss reality—meaning they are dysfunctional, do not serve us, and put our mental well-being at risk.
+Under the influence of dysfunctional thoughts, we produce so-called maladaptive (ineffective, poorly adapting) behaviors, which can turn areas of our lives—like our sex life, relationships, or opinion of ourselves—in a negative direction.

 Share on Facebook